emcuttsy/monoglot-anxiety/content/english/post/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 ---
 Last week on Monday I officially went from monoglot to... duo-glot?
 Bilingual sounds wrong.
 I didn't grow up speaking two languages.

 Anyways, as a newly minted official Goethe Institute certified B2 German speaker, I wanted to stop and share how I prepped for the test—and really, how I _didn't_ prep for the test.

 I've seen a lot of advice out there for test-takers that I fundamentally disagree with.
-As always, it seems the consensus is that you need to execute some kind of hard-core pre-test bootcamp cramming plan to do well on the B2 Goethe exam.
+As always, it seems the consensus is that you need to execute some kind of hardcore bootcamp to do well on the B2 Goethe exam.

 And that's really just a big load of crap, because I barely "studied" and still earned a nearly perfect score.

 Cramming isn't the way.
 Period.
 If you're actually a B2 German speaker, you shouldn't need to cram.
-And you can become a B2 German speaker without doing anything much more compilcated than watching a bunch of TV and talking to people once in a while.
+And you can become a B2 German speaker without doing anything much more complicated than watching a bunch of TV and talking to people once in a while.

 ## I self-studied mostly using comprehensible input for 2 years

-99\.9999% of all of the work that goes into your exam grade should come before you ever even sign up for the exam.
+99\.9999% of all of the work that goes into your exam grade should come before you even sign up for the exam.
 No amount of cramming can make you B2 in a month.
 For me, it took 2 years of self-study to reach B2.
 And it's those 2 years—not the 2 weeks of prep I did for the exam—that earned me great scores.

 ### Netflix, Spotify, and Duolingo will get you pretty far